Skip over main navigation

 River Tay Way logo

-The River Tay Way is a proposed new, linear long-distance route with separate designated routes for cycling and walking being developed by Perth and Kinross Countryside Trust.
+The River Tay Way is a new, linear long-distance route with separate designated routes for cycling and walking being developed by Perth and Kinross Countryside Trust.

 The walking route follows existing designated core paths, and the cycling route follows National Cycle Route 77 (NCN 77) and NCN 7.